 That means making all the repairs and replacements that you would demand if you were buying the house today.
 If you have to walk single file up the walkway, trim the bushes.
 If the garage door is dented, have that fixed or replaced, Ramsey says.
 “If you go into a room and say, ‘Hmm, I wonder if this carpet is dirty enough to replace?’
 You have your answer,” he says.

-"From a presentation standpoint, you want them to feel it's turnkey -- ready to go," Ramsey says.
-"Because your competition is doing that.
-In this market, it's not just a price war but a beauty contest at the same time."
+“From a presentation standpoint, you want them to feel it’s turnkey — ready to go,” Ramsey says.